fdaPDE/fdaPDE-cpp/README.md

-# fdaPDE: iterative method for ST-PDE
+# fdaPDE

 This repository contains the development version of fdaPDE package.
-In particular it contains the implementation of an iterative method for ST-PDE models.

 New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
 Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.

-Bugs corrected in the areal data smoothing.
+Smooth regression for space-time problems.

 smooth.FEM.basis, smooth.PDE.FEM.basis, smooth.FEM.PDE.sv.basis are deprecated, smooth.FEM has to be used in all cases.